TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 - TikTok ad targeting

-- TikTok ad policy
+- TikTok ad policy in 2026

 - Creative Tips at TikTok Ads Creative Center